Critical parameters of germ-monotone families of branching random walks

-Branching random walks may be defined either in discrete time, where each particle lives for exactly one generation and all offspring appear in the next generation, or in continuous time, where generations overlap because particles may reproduce at different times during their lifetimes.
-In continuous time, one often considers families of parametrized processes in which the reproduction rates between locations are fixed, and a parameter $\lambda > 0$ controls the overall reproductive speed (larger values of $\lambda$ correspond to shorter intervals between successive reproduction events; see Section~\ref{sec:basic} for details).
+Branching random walks may be defined either in discrete time, where each particle lives for exactly one generation and all offspring appear in the next generation, or in continuous time, where generations overlap because particles reproduce at different times during their lifetimes.
+In continuous time, one often considers families of parametrized processes in which the reproduction rates between locations are fixed, and a parameter $\lambda> 0$ controls the overall reproductive speed (larger values of $\lambda$ correspond to shorter intervals between successive reproduction events; see Section~\ref{sec:basic} for details).